luisdiogo2071317/azure-docs.pt-pt/articles/data-factory/v1/data-factory-api-change-log.md

 ## <a name="version-400"></a>Versão 4.0.0
 ### <a name="breaking-changes"></a>Alterações interruptivas
-* As seguintes classes/interfaces de mudança de nome.
+* As seguintes classes/interfaces foram alteradas.

 | Nome antigo | Novo nome |
 |:--- |:--- |